 After the treatment, patients should be prescribed a good antibacterial mouthwash (Chlorhexidine 0.2 %) to maintain oral health and create an ideal harmony in the oral cavity.
-It is usually prescribed for 1 to 2 weeks post-operatively.
+It is usually prescribed for one to two weeks post-operatively.

-In addition, warm saline rinses 6 hourly a day are also prescribed whenever there are excessive bleeding and chances of postoperative infections.
+In addition, warm saline rinses six hours a day are also prescribed whenever there are excessive bleeding and chances of postoperative infections.
 Analgesics are usually not required.
-Sometimes desensitizing pastes are also prescribed for 1 to 2 months.
+Sometimes desensitizing pastes are also prescribed for one to two months.

 Patients are requested to follow post-operative instructions in a nice manner since the success of any therapy, whether dental or medical, depends upon both clinician and patient.

 They must practice proper brushing techniques twice a day according to their conditions evaluated by the dentist.